Yarker Hunt speaks in 1957

 Yarker Hunt was a well known Hathern "character", real name William Henry.
 Hunt was the most common surname in Hathern in Victorian times.
+He was born in around 1875 to Henry and Sarah Ann nee Swift both from Hathern.
 All told he raised 21 children and was married twice.
-Two of "Yarker's sons "Shino" and "Paddy" were well known characters in the village in the 1950s and 1960s.
+Two of "Yarker's sons "Shino" (real name George, father of Len who was also sometimes called Shino) and "Paddy" were well known characters in the village in the 1950s and 1960s.
 Paddy was well known for standing 10 yards on the pitch whilst watching Hathern Football club, and despite being a cripple. was often seen pushing his dad in a large wheelbarrow up Shepshed Road to the allotments.
 Yarker was an enthusiatic beekeeper, and would travel to Derbyshire with the hives on a lorry, sleeping in the lorry for a few days to allow the bees to collect their pollen from the plentiful wildflowers.
 After his death the bees were looked after by Shino and eventually passed to Mount Saint Bernard's abbey.
 Some of Yarker's relatives still live in the village.
 Below are some pictures kindly provided by his granddaughter Sandra.
 The lady in the broach picture is thought to be William's second wife, Edith Ellen Bates, nee Henson, who was born in 1889 in Kingston-upon-Soar, and was in service at Kingston Hall.
+William and Edith had six children - Harry, Jesse, Christine, Winifred, Marjorie and Lola.
 Edith's 4 children from her previous marriage are included in the 21 mentioned above.